Varanasi Travel Guide, Varanasi Travel Tours Tourist Attractions Varanasi Pilgrimage Travel Guide Varanasi, varanasi ghats info

 Golden Triangle

 Cruise the waterfront at dawn and you will witness the most surreal scenes, when devotees come to bathe, meditate, and perform ancient rituals to greet the sun.
-Or even come at sunset, when pundits (priests) at Dashswamedh Ghat perform arti with complicated fire rituals, and pilgrims light candles to float along the sacred waters.
+Or even come at sunset, when pundits (priests) at Dashswamedh Ghat perform arti with complicated fire rituals, and pilgrims light candles to float along the sacred water of Ganga.

 The festive magic never ends in Varanasi.
 If Poornima cleanses, Maha Shivratri blesses.
 If Holika-Dahan is a celebration, Dhrupad Mela is a revelation.
 One does not require making his itinerary according to the dates and months of the festivals.
 One can come and enjoy the festive season anytime of the year here.